 GMP and the State Pension

-One thing to remember when you have a pension with GMP, is that the State is potentially responsible for some inflation protection.
+One thing to remember when you have a pension with GMP, is that the State is potentially responsible for some inflation protection if you reached state pension age before April 2016.
 Most schemes will not pay any increases at all on the GMP accrued before 1988 (pre 88 GMP as it is called).
-However, the State might.
+However, the State might in these circumstances.
 However, this is even more complex, as it will also depend on the SERPS you gave up when you accrued the GMP.
 The Government will look at what SERPS you would have had (which only increases with earnings to retirement age) and compare that to the GMP (which might have been increasing by as much as 8.5% per year).
 Only when the SERPS is greater than the GMP, will the Government pay inflationary increases on it.

 We probably get the most phone calls about Section 32 policies.
 The most common problem is that there is a restriction or no tax free cash, or the client cannot retire early.